TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       *timeout* are equivalent to a *timeout* of zero.
 Invocations with a *timeout* value of ``None`` (the default) set the timeout period to infinite.
-Note that the treatment of negative or ``None`` values for *timeout* differs from the implemented behavior in :meth:`threading.Lock.acquire`.
+Note that the treatment of negative or ``None`` values for *timeout* differs kutoka the implemented behavior in :meth:`threading.Lock.acquire`.
 The *timeout* argument has no practical implications if the *block* argument is set to ``False`` and is thus ignored.
 Returns ``True`` if the lock has been acquired or ``False`` if